EdoardoCostantini/mi-pca/README.md

 You can also replicate the simulation on a personal computer by following these steps:

 - Open the initialization script `init.R` and check that:
-  - you have all the required packages installed;
+  - you have all the required packages installed
-  - the parameter `parms$run_type` is set to 1 (this will deploy the conditions for the final run of the simulation as opposed to the trial and convergence checks run).
+  - the fixed parameters and experimental factor levels are set to the desired values
-  - the fixed parameters and experimental factor levels are set to the desired values.
+  - the parameter `parms$run_type` is set to 1 (this will deploy the conditions for the final run of the simulation as opposed to the trial and convergence checks run)
 - Open the script `pc_step1_sim.R`
 - Define the number of desired repetitions by changing the parameter `reps`
 - Define the number of clusters for parallelization by changing the parameter `clus`